boss-dao/proposals/Stage 1 - Received/20220625 - Pavia Estate - PinkQueen.md

 ![PAVIA map](https://nft-artist.online/github/Pavia_Map.jpg)

 **Why should Boss DAO be available on PAVIA?**

 Expansion to a new location is unlikely to make sense unless the new location provides tangible advantages, here are the top benefits:
-*Exposure - Boss DAO can establish as the first DAO with precenses in several of Cardano Metaverses.
+* Exposure - Boss DAO can establish as the first DAO with precenses in several of Cardano Metaverses.
-*Investor/Market proximity - We want to be near to our holders and potential new investors.
+* Investor/Market proximity - We want to be near to our holders and potential new investors.
-*Community - We want our community to grow and that we can meet in more places than just Discord.
+* Community - We want our community to grow and that we can meet in more places than just Discord.
-*Coloborations - We can offer partners more benefits by working with us.
+* Coloborations - We can offer partners more benefits by working with us.
-*Event - We can hold many new forms of events in Metaverse, such as launch parties for new projects launched via the Boss DAO launchpad.
+* Event - We can hold many new forms of events in Metaverse, such as launch parties for new projects launched via the Boss DAO launchpad.

-Boss DAO will utilize up to 200 ada from the Royalty wallet, the ada will be spent on some smaller nfts and new projects that have minted recently up to a sum of 200 ada.
-These NFT will be given away to winners of the special events.
+**Investment cost**

+According to the proposal, there are now estates on the market for 3200 ADA.
+In the event that these are sold or new estates appear on the market, it is proposed that we should allow the proposal to have a certain margin and allow purchases up to 3500 ADA to buy an estate on PAVIA.